 Performance indicator Limited chemical spills outside of designated storage areas; No water or soil contamination by spills; No complaints received regarding waste on site or indiscriminate dumping; Internal site audits ensuring that waste segregation, recycling and reuse is occurring appropriately; Provision of all appropriate waste manifests for all waste streams.
-Monitoring Observation and supervision of chemical storage and handling practices and vehicle maintenance throughout construction phase; A complaints register must be maintained, in which any complaints from the community will be logged; Observation and supervision of waste management practices throughout construction phase; Waste collection will be monitored on a regular basis; Waste documentation completed; A complaints register will be maintained, in which any complaints from the community will be logged; Complaints will be investigated and, if appropriate, acted upon; An incident reporting system will be used to record nonconformances to the EMPr; This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.
+Monitoring Observation and supervision of chemical storage and handling practices and vehicle maintenance throughout construction phase; A complaints register must be maintained, in which any complaints from the community will be logged; Observation and supervision of waste management practices throughout construction phase; Waste collection will be monitored on a regular basis; Waste documentation completed; A complaints register will be maintained, in which any complaints from the community will be logged; Complaints register will be maintained, in which any complaints from the community will be logged; Complaints will be investigated and, if appropriate, acted upon; An incident reporting system will be used to record non-conformances to the EMPr;

+reported and proof included in the audit report to be submitted once construction is completed.